tspenov/bjjagent/README.md

    - Click "Generate Program"
    - Wait for the AI agent to research and create your program
    - View your personalized 4-week training plan with video links

+### Deploying to Hugging Face Spaces

+1. **Create a new Space** at https://huggingface.co/spaces
+2. **Select Gradio as SDK** with SDK version 6.0.1
+3. **Add secrets** in Settings → Repository secrets:
+   - `MCP_TOKEN`: Your BJJ Coach MCP token
+   - `OPENAI_API_KEY`: Your OpenAI API key
+   - `LOGFIRE_TOKEN`: (Optional) Your Logfire write token for monitoring
+4. **Push your code** to the Space repository

+The app automatically detects if it's running in production and uses the write token for Logfire instead of requiring interactive authentication.

 ## How It Works